blue-forest/dropin/recipes/docs/roadmap.md

 This last phase will allow us to stabilize all the functionalities by locking the drop'in specifications while ensuring that all the functionalities are fully tested.

 In addition, new features will be added to allow the creation of more complex applications.
-Among these, we have :
+Among these, we have:

 - [Containers](/concepts/storage/containers/){.cico .cico-containers} which will allow to describe the functioning of any containerized application
 - [Repositories](/concepts/storage/repositories/){.cico .cico-repositories} which will allow to link a Git code repository to a [Container](/concepts/storage/containers/){.cico .cico-containers}